-For example, how often do your salespeople open an interaction with a new prospect at your store with...
+For example, how often do your salespeople open interactions with prospects with...

 Can I help you?"